team-umlaut/umlaut/test/unit/README.md

 1. Create a referent
    Add a [referent](/team-umlaut/umlaut/blob/master/test/fixtures/referents.yml),
-   which can have atitle, title, issn, isbn, year, volume e.g.
+   which can have atitle, title, issn, isbn, year, volume

         coffeemakers:
           atitle: "A blend of different tastes: the language of coffeemakers"
-          title: '
           issn: 0265-8135
           year: 1998
           volume: 25